xapijs/xapi/src/README.md

 ### deleteActivityProfile

-Deletes an activity profile document by the activity identifier and the activity state identifier.
+Deletes an activity profile document by the activity identifier and the activity profile identifier.

 #### Example